-Note that to create tables or feature classes in the database requires you to connect to the database as a user with privileges to create database objects.
-The database administrator can use SQL to create users and grant the required privileges, or run the Create Database User geoprocessing tool to create a user that has privileges sufficient to create database objects for those databases the tool supports.
+To create tables or feature classes in the database, connect to the database as a user with privileges to create database objects.
+The database administrator can use SQL to create users and grant the required privileges or run the Create Database User geoprocessing tool to create a user that has privileges sufficient to create database objects for those databases the tool supports.

 What you can publish varies depending on whether your database connection accesses a database or a cloud data warehouse.